shchopraUCSD/ECE260B_Project/single_core/doc/notes.md

 ## Dual Core
 ### RTL
 - in dual core, use a req/ack interface for the individual sums. whoever is doing dual core RTL/TB needs to decide how the data movement happens
+- FIXME using async FIFO instead is under discussion

 ## Optimizations
 - there is a *high fanout net* found during synthesis - need to look at this during optimizations